 News from WISIONS posted on May 7th, 2018

-As in other countries, small rural communities in Argentina have a scarce supply of energy but possess potential to harness high volumes of biomass feedstock for bioenergy generation through their agricultural and livestock activities.
-In addition to emissions produced by the use of fossil fuels, waste disposal related to poor waste management practices is an associated environmental challenge.
+As in other countries, small rural communities in Argentina have a scarce supply of energy but have the potential to harness high volumes of biomass feedstock from their agricultural and livestock activities for bioenergy generation.
+In addition to emissions produced by using fossil fuels, waste disposal related to poor waste management practices is an associated environmental challenge.

 Recently, they have successfully carried out the following activities:

-- The formation of a cooperative: “Cooperativa de Servicios y Consumo Los Pinos Ltda." (e.g. responsible for waste classification)
+- Creation of a cooperative: “Cooperativa de Servicios y Consumo Los Pinos Ltda." (responsibilities include waste classification)

-- The training of people for technical operation and maintenance of the biogas plant
+- Training of people for the technical operation and maintenance of the biogas plant

 - Design of feedstock management and storage (including construction of a predigestion chamber)

-- The installation of a biogas plant with a potential power generation of 25 kW, as well as gas pipelines
+- Installation of a biogas plant with a potential power generation of 25 kW, as well as gas pipelines

 Find more general information on this project on our SEPS project page: Biogas Demonstration Unit for Sustainable Rural Energy Development in the Humid Pampas of Argentina